aguilarcarboni/eleven/readme.md

 git clone https://github.com/aguilarcarboni/eleven.git
 ```

-Create a file named `program.el` and write your code there.
+Create or modify the file named `program.el` and write your code there.

-To run the program, type the following command in the terminal:
+To run the program, compile the main.c file and run:

+GCC
 ```
 gcc main.c -o main
 ./main